Requests For Attorney’s Fees Must Be Made On The Correct Forms

 Family Code section 2030 need-based fees can also be awarded in post-judgment modification proceedings.
 So, if you think you qualify for a modification of child or spousal support, you may be able to get need-based attorney’s fees from your ex-spouse.
 But, you should consult with an experienced family law attorney to see if you can modify support because there are certain requirements that need to be met before you have any hope of a modification.

 Need-based attorney fee awards can also be ordered in exclusive custody actions and paternity cases.
 (Family Code, §§ 3121 & 7605, 7640.)
 Judicial officers can order need-based attorney fees for custody or visitation proceedings after a judgment has been entered regarding parentage.
 (Robert J. v.
 Catherin D. (2005) 134 Cal.App.4th 1392, 1395.)

 Get The Help You Need With Family Law Requests

-I am Hogan W. Song, and my practice of law is exclusively limited to divorce and related family law matters.
+I am Hogan W. Song, a Certified Family Law Specialist, and my practice of law is exclusively limited to divorce and related family law matters.
 Call my firm, Song Family Law, APLC, in Mission Viejo or Orange at 888-999-0259 to schedule a free 30-minute phone consultation.
 You may also initiate a consultation using my secure website.